ncsa/ncsa_system_documentation/docs/source/common/manage_login/index.rst

-.. manage_login:
+.. _login_options:

-Managing Your Logins
+Login Session Options
 =================================

 Documentation on recommended login methods for NCSA systems and ways to customize your login sessions.